Feedback and Complaints

 If you cannot make your request in writing because of a disability, contact the particular public authority or NHS Trust.
 They should help you to make the request another way – for example over the phone.

-You can also Check the relevant NHS Trust’s website for responses to previous FOI requests.
+You can also check the relevant NHS Trust’s website for responses to previous FOI requests.
 This is sometimes known as a ‘disclosure log’.
 You can also email or phone the organisation to ask if they’ve already published the information or responded to an FOI request.

 What to include

-In your FOIA request, you should give:
+In your FOI request, you should give:

 - your name